christianalfoni/christianalfoni.github.io/_posts/2014-08-20-react-js-and-flux.md

 A long story short, the implementation basically translated those events into DOM operations.
 Each event type had some logic trying to figure out the correct DOM operation.
 Now, this might not seem like such a bad idea, but just the call interface itself had like 20-30 states.
 Everything from alerting call, hanging up, idle, transferring, hold, call 1 hold and call 2 active etc. This got totally out of control.
 There was a lot of bugs.

 At a later point I got the opportunity to re-implement this solution.
 By that time Backbone was popular and we gave it a try.
 Instead of passing single events from the backend, we changed the architecture to pass the complete state of the calls.
 Those calls were translated to models in a collection and then passed to the view.
-Every time the collection of calls changed, interface was completely rerendered.
+Every time the collection of calls changed, the interface was completely rerendered.
 No more bugs.

 There are two points to this story: